cjriches/simulatron/Documentation/assembly-language.md

 [pub] static [mut] <type> <name> <initialiser>
 ```
 where the type is one of `byte`, `half`, or `word`, or any of those three with an array suffix (e.g. `byte[5]`).
 The initialiser is a literal.
 Note that arrays of arrays are allowed, and an array initialiser that is too short will be padded with zero.
+If the length of the array is replaced with `..` (e.g. `byte[..]`), it will be inferred from the length of the initialiser.

 Types do not persist beyond the point of declaration; they simply determine the size to allocate.
 Simulatron assembly is not a typed language.